Benc93/battleships/README.md

 + The shot's co-ordinates would be contained within ONE of the arrays in the **fleet** and return 'HIT'and delete itself from the array.
 + If a shot co-ordinate passes through **water** and through **fleet**, the co-ordinate is already used and can return an error.

 Why delete the values?!
-1. Because whether you hit water or a ship - that square has been used.
+1. Because whether you hit water or a ship - that square has been used and makes it unavailable to be shot at.
-2. Because when an array in fleet is 0 - you can report that the ship has been sunk!
+2. **It solves another capabiity** when an array in fleet is 0 - you can report that the ship has been sunk!

+**MAJOR DISADVANTAGE** where are the objects in this solution?